artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ansible.rst

    ``http://<MY-IP-ADDR>:8000`` (or ``http://localhost:8000`` or
    ``http://127.0.0.1:8000`` if this is a local development setup).

-   If you are using a public IP address, you will need to configure your firewall rules and allow access only to ports 80 and 8000 for Archivematica usage.
+   If you are using an IP address or fully-qualified domain name instead of localhost, you will need to configure your firewall rules and allow access only to ports 80 and 8000 for Archivematica usage.

 2. The Storage Service has its own set of users.
 Navigate to **Administration > Users** and add at least one administrative user.
 After